kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Disabling on kube-apiserver:** new pods referencing `assigned.cpuset` or `assigned.memset` are rejected, while pods that already reference them keep the reference and keep running, since validation permits a value already in use.

 **Disabling on kubelet:** the node stops declaring the feature, so the scheduler places no further pods needing it there.
-Disabling the gate requires restarting the kubelet, and the pods on that node which reference these values are failed on restart, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+Disabling the gate requires restarting the kubelet, and the pods on that node which reference these values are failed on restart, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).
 Draining those pods before disabling the gate avoids it; they are then rescheduled onto nodes that still declare the feature.
 Pods that do not reference these values are not affected.

 ###### What happens if we reenable the feature if it was previously rolled back?

 **On kube-apiserver:** new pods referencing these values are accepted again.
+Pods created while the gate was off could not reference them, and a volume item or an environment variable cannot be added to a running pod, so they have to be recreated in order to use the feature.

-**On the kubelet:** the node declares the feature again and admits pods referencing these values.
-Pods that were failed while the gate was disabled are not resurrected — their workload controller recreates them, and the scheduler can place them on that node again.
-For a pod that kept running, the volume files are filled in again at the next write; environment variables are not, because they are evaluated when the container is created, so a container has to be recreated to pick up a correct value there.
+**On the kubelet:** the node declares the feature again, so the scheduler places pods referencing these values there and the kubelet admits them.
+Pods that were failed while the gate was disabled are not resurrected; their workload controller recreates them.
+No running pod starts receiving the values again, because none kept running without them: a pod on a node whose gate stayed enabled was served throughout, and a pod on a node whose gate was disabled was failed rather than served empty values.

 ###### Are there any tests for feature enablement/disablement?